-- Scouting-In the spring, scout your cereal rye cover crop to determine how well it is growing and its coverage.
-But if rainfall is below normal, scout also to monitor soil moisture in case earlier termination is needed. - Termination timing-Terminate the cereal rye in the spring when plants are 6 to 12 inches tall and actively growing or about two weeks before planting soybean whichever comes first.
-Many growers will successfully plant soybean into terminated cereal rye much taller than 12 inches, especially if weed control is a primary purpose, but new cover crop users should terminate when the cereal rye is smaller (see Figure 1).
+• Scouting-In the spring, scout your cereal rye cover crop to determine how well it is growing and its coverage.
+But if rainfall is below normal, scout also to monitor soil moisture in case earlier termination is needed for the germination and growth of the desired row crop.

-Figure 1: Terminate cereal rye growth when approximately 6 inches in height (shown here).
-(Eileen Kladivko)
+Figure 1.
+Terminate cereal rye growth when approximately 6 - 12 inches in height (shown here).
+(Gary Lesoing)

-- Termination herbicide-Cereal rye can easily be terminated with a full rate of glyphosate (minimum of 1 lb. acid equivalent [ae]/acre) after dormancy breaks in the spring.
+- Termination timing-Terminate the cereal rye in the spring when plants are 6 to 12 inches tall and actively growing or about two weeks before planting soybean-whichever comes first.
+Many growers will successfully plant soybean into terminated cereal rye much taller than 12 inches, especially if weed control is a primary purpose, but new cover crop users should terminate when the cereal rye is smaller (see Figure 1). - Termination herbicide-Cereal rye can easily be terminated with a full rate of glyphosate (minimum of 1 lb. acid equivalent [ae]/acre) after dormancy breaks in the spring.
+Be aware that there can be termination issues when urea-ammonium nitrate (UAN) liquid fertilizer is used as a carrier for the herbicide.
 Effectiveness and rapidity of termination improves if rye is rapidly growing and air temperatures are warmer.
-Larger rye, rye past the boot stage, or rye sprayed during cooler weather can be more difficult to kill or will die more slowly.
-Be careful of metribuzen and metribuzen premixes antagonizing glyphosate if weather is cool and cloudy near the application date. - Termination modifications for dry weather-Watch the weather and be ready to modify your termination plans.
+Larger rye, rye past the boot stage, or rye sprayed during cooler weather can be more difficult to kill or will die more slowly. - Termination modifications for dry weather-Watch the weather and be ready to modify your termination plans.
 In a dry spring, the cereal rye cover crop has the potential to use moisture that the cash crop will need, so terminate cover crops sooner to allow rainfall to make up the deficit. - Termination modifications for wet weather-In a wet spring, when it has been very difficult to get into the fields to spray, be ready to take advantage of any break in the weather and/or use low axle weight sprayers.
-If projected soybean planting is less than 10 days away and the rye is tall, then it often works better to spray within a day or two of planting.
-It is usually better to plant either into brown, dead rye plants or into standing green plants rather than into large, dying, yellow/green ("rubbery") cereal rye plants that have fallen on the soil surface and formed a mat.
-See Purdue Extension publication AY-353-W (in Resources section) for more details. - Soybean planting-It is usually best to no-till plant soybean into the dead/dry or standing cereal rye cover crop.
+If projected soybean planting is less than 10 days away and the rye is tall, then it often works better to spray within a day or two of planting. - Soybean planting-It is usually best to no-till plant soybean into the dead/dry or standing cereal rye cover

+- crop.
 Almost all modern planters and drills are fully capable of planting soybean into a cereal rye cover crop.

-- Check planting depth and seed furrow closure shortly after beginning to plant into the cover crop residue as usually some adjustments are needed. - Scouting-After soybean planting, scout for soybean emergence and population.
+Check planting depth and seed furrow closure shortly after beginning to plant into the cover crop residue as usually some adjustments are needed. - Scouting-After soybean planting, scout for soybean emergence and population.
 Additionally, scout for weeds since substantial cereal rye residue can often delay emergence of annual weeds, which may delay the application of post-emergence herbicides.